How to Avoid Phishing

-- If emails or texts use generic titles (Mr., Mrs., Sir or Madam) instead of your legal name.
+- If emails or texts use generic titles (Mr., Mrs., Sir, Madam) instead of your legal name.

 - If a caller asks you to validate information with a Social Security number or account number.

-- If emails come from addresses that don’t match the name of the company supposedly sending you the email.
+- If emails come from addresses that don’t match the names of the companies supposedly sending you the emails.
 Keep in mind, phishing emails may use official logos and headers.

 - If emails or texts invite you to click links to update payment or account information.

-If you experience any of the above, don’t risk responding directly—and avoid clicking on any links in the email or text you received.
+If you experience any of these phishing scam techniques, don’t risk responding directly—and avoid clicking on any links in the email or text you received.
 If you have questions or concerns, contact the company through its official website or phone number to ask about the suspicious message.